jullienl/HPE-COM-baremetal/readme.md

   > **Note**: If in your environment, DNS records for servers to be provisioned are created in advance, you can remove the "Create DNS record for bare metal server" task from the playbooks.

-- For Windows server provisionning, a custom WinPE image is required.
+- For Windows server provisioning, a custom WinPE image is required.

   > **Note**: When using a Windows Server ISO for installation, you cannot execute a script prior to the initiation of the setup process.
 Additionally, PowerShell is inaccessible during the Panther phase of the installation.
 Although you can trigger a script execution via the unattend file, this approach does not support the dynamic use of variables to populate other sections within the unattend file for particular requirements, such as specifying the disk on which to install.
 Therefore, the only viable method to pre-configure the unattend file with the appropriate target disk information is by utilizing Windows Preinstallation Environment (WinPE) to run the necessary PowerShell commands.